Posted: 02 March, 2017

 Learning at a desk is great for the basics, but students really begin to develop skills when they're asked to apply them to real life situations.
 That's why project based learning will become much more important in the future.
 Pupils will be asked to complete shorter term tasks using skills they've been taught in school, in order to cement their understanding and show them how those skills work in the outside world.

 We're already seeing mentoring make its way into schools, but in the future it will become a cornerstone of education.
 A mentor could be the class teacher, a fellow student, or a dedicated member of staff.
 Whoever it is, students will be able to get one on one help whenever they need it.
-That means they'll be able to get the help they need, when they need it.
+That means they'll be able to get the help they need or ask to write my essay, when they need it.
 It will take the pressure off teachers, who often have large class sizes, and ensures that no pupil is left behind and struggling.

 BYOD, or Bring Your Own Device, is going to become much more popular in years to come.
 Studies show that students often connect better with their learning when they're using technology, but schools often aren't in a position to give each student their own device.
 With these devices becoming more prevalent in homes though, the answer is to allow students to bring them from home.
 Whether that's laptops, iPads or phones, a lot more will be done through wireless devices.